ip2location/ipinfodb-php/README.md

 IPInfoDB PHP
 ==============

-This IPInfoDB PHP class provides a fast lookup of country, region, city, latitude, longitude, ZIP code as values.
-The IPInfoDB web service is design for server to server call.
+This IPInfoDB PHP class provides a fast lookup of country, region, city, latitude, longitude, ZIP code  and time zone as values.
+The IPInfoDB web service is designed for server-to-server call.

-This sample codes can be used in many types of projects such as:
+This library can be used in many types of projects such as:

- - know where is your web visitors come from
+ - Locate where is your website visitors come from
- - analyze your web server logs to determine the countries of your visitors
+ - Analyze your web server logs to determine the countries of your visitors
- - country blocker
+ - Country blocker
- - page redirection according to country
+ - Page redirection according to country
- - geotargeting in advertisement
+ - Geotargeting in advertisement

-IPInfoDB free API is using IP2Location Lite version.
-IP2Location Commercial version which provides higher accuracy is available at https://www.ip2location.com/web-service with no restrictions on rate limit.
+IPInfoDB free API is using IP2Location LITE version.
+IP2Location Commercial version provides higher accuracy is available at https://www.ip2location.com/web-service with no rate limit.

 ## Methods
 Below are the methods supported in this class.